EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

 ## Input/Output Example
 ---------------------------------------------------------------------------
 output:
 [>] Welcome!
-Please enter the number for the game you want ot play:
+Please enter the number for the gameManager you want ot play:
 [0] Legends: Monsters and Heroes
 input:
 0